C4813/EVE-Reprocess-Trading-WordPress-Shortcode/README.md

 Adds a shortcode `[eve_reprocess_trading]` to display a tool for calculating reprocess trading margins in all five major trade hubs, and provides easy import to the in-game market quickbar.

+*Due to the nature of the plugin, the shortcode should only be used on pages or posts.
+Functionality and display cannot be guaranteed if used in other locations, such as, sidebar widget blocks.*

 A secondary shortcode `[eve_reprocess_clear_cache]` can be used to display a button which forcibly clears the cache.
 It will be visible only to administrators (with WordPress `manage_options` capability).
 ## Key Features
 - [x] Trade Hub selection (Including secondary hub consideration, such as Perimeter/Ashab/Frarn/Nakugard/Botane)